Delgan/loguru/docs/resources/recipes.rst

 Changing the level of an existing handler
 -----------------------------------------

 Once a handler has been added, it is actually not possible to update it.
 This is a deliberate choice in order to keep the Loguru's API minimal.
-Several solutions are possible, tough, if you need to change the configured ``level`` of a handler.
+Several solutions are possible, though, if you need to change the configured ``level`` of a handler.
 Chose the one that best fits your use case.

 The most straightforward workaround is to |remove| your handler and then re-|add| it with the updated ``level`` parameter.
 To do so, you have to keep a reference to the identifier number returned while adding a handler::